 Over the years I’ve ended up with quite an extensive list of interesting places: great hostels and eateries, museums and monuments I liked and most importantly, the unusual places off the regular map that I’d come across during my travels.
 Since Google rolled out a new feature that enables saved places lists sharing, I am now sharing my personal list with you.

-As of today there are 1309 saved places on my list, but it will continue to grow as I travel, so make sure you follow it and save it for later.
+As of today there are over 1500 saved places on my list, but it will continue to grow as I travel, so make sure you follow it and save it for later.
 I hope this will help you out on your travels and shorten your travel planning a bit.
 And yes, it’s 100% free, you don’t have to opt-in to anything or give me your email to access it, although I do appreciate new subscribers and support if you like my work.
 Also, if you find it useful, feel free to share it with as many friends as you like!

 How does it work?

-The majority of the saved places on this list are places I’ve been to and liked, but there might be some in there that I’d marked for later and didn’t get the chance to visit yet.
+The majority of the saved places on these lists are places I’ve been to and liked, but there might be some in there that I’d marked for later and didn’t get the chance to visit yet.
 Obviously I didn’t include any places from countries I haven’t been to yet.
 You can also check my photo travel guides for more details about the destination you’re interested in, if I’ve already managed to cover it on my blog – I’ve tried to save all the places I mention in my blog posts.
 There will be more travel guides coming every week, so subscribe below this post if you want to stay updated. 🙂

 You can also create your own saved places lists and share them with others by sending them a link, so this new feature is actually quite useful.
 The lists can be either public or private, but be aware that you can’t share the default lists of Starred, Favourite or Want to go places, so you’ll need to create a new normal list.
 More on the lists feature here.